Glutexo/czech-step-by-step/01 Vocabulary.md

 * Jsem z Ostravy.
 Jsem Ostravan. – I am from Ostrava.
 I am an Ostrava guy.
 * Jsem z Frýdku.
 Jsem Frýdečan. – I am from Frýdek.
 I am a Frýdek guy.

+In spoken language the suffix _-ák_ is often used instead of the correct _-an_: Pražák, Brňák, Ostravák, Frýdečák.
+These may sound a little pejorative, on the other hand the correct forms may sound somehow pretentious.

 ## Phrases ##

 * Co děláš?
 Co děláte? – What are you doing?